sguox002/leetcode/leetcode-all.md

 backtracking is similar to dfs, but it generally include put in and take out. optimization in backtracking is very important.

+<<-377	Combination Sum IV    		45.7%	Medium
+input has no duplicates, find the  number of combinations that sum=target.
+- dp: dp[t]+=dp[t-num[i]]
+->>
+<<-216	Combination Sum III    		59.4%	Medium
+input has duplicates, find all unique combinations
+- sort
+- skip same
+- backtrack.
+->>
+<<-40	Combination Sum II    		49.4%	Medium
+input is unique, each number can be used only once, return all combinations. backtrack.
+->>
+<<-39	Combination Sum    		58.1%	Medium
+input is unique, each number can be reused. return all possible combination with sum==target. backtrack.
+->>

+<<-440	K-th Smallest in Lexicographical Order    		29.3%	Hard
+from 1 to n, find the kth lexi smallest integer. similar to a tree.
+->>
+<<-386	Lexicographical Numbers    		52.8%	Medium
+given an integer n generate the numbers in lexi order. backtracking. similar to
+->>

+<<-425	Word Squares    		49.4%	Hard
+kth row and column reads the same. given a set of words, find all word squares you can build.
+(all words have the same length <=5)
+- backtracking:
+- try each string at the first col/row.
+- then 2nd col/row shall start with given str. similar for others -- this is what trie does. build a trie and do backtracking on it.

+->>

 <<-465	Optimal Account Balancing    		47.6%	Hard
 given a list of transaction [x,y,z] person x gave person y $z. return the min number of transactioons to settle the debt.